AkshaySyal/text-to-sql/README.md

 # text-to-sql
-Iteratively improved LLaMA 8B to produce SQL from text queries using prompt engineering, fine-tuning and memory tuning
+Iteratively improved Llama-3.1-8B-Instruct to produce SQL from Text queries using prompt engineering, fine-tuning and memory tuning.